 Installing new home windows are definitely worth the investment depending on what you are looking to get from them.
 Replacement windows bring value by increasing your home’s resale value, increasing energy efficiency and increase your home’s overall aesthetics.

-New windows have a high return ROI, more so than many other home improvement projects.
+Installing new energy-efficient windows can yield a high return on investment, more so than many other home improvement projects.
 However, you’ll want to replace most if not all of your old windows to feel the full effect.
 Installing quality frame materials that also boast high energy efficiency additions you could expect up to an 85 percent ROI as far as resale value goes.
 Not to mention monthly savings from energy savings and a beautiful new set of windows seen from the curb to increase buyer interest instantly.